 Potential ideas also need to be checked against required standards for function and performance, depending on the industry and product type.

 Concept testing is a key component of the refinement and validation stage.
-A concept-testing tool can help you to gather feedback on many aspects of your ideas, from the features you’ve chosen to include to the messaging that is presented to the user.
+A concept-testing tool can help the product designer to gather feedback on many aspects of their ideas, from the features they’re planning to include to the style of the user interfaces.

-You might bring in research tools like conjoint analysis and Max Diff analysis to help define the right mix of features and functions for your concepts.
+They might also bring in research tools like conjoint analysis and Max Diff analysis to help define the right mix of features and functions for design concepts.

 4. Prototype and test

-At this stage of the design process, the ideas that have made the grade can now be worked up into a prototype and tested further.
+At this stage of the design process, the ideas that have made the grade can be worked up into a prototype and tested further.
 In translating ideas into realities, any number of new considerations and challenges may appear, so there’s likely to be significant tweaking at this stage as the product designer creates prototypes.

 If the product is a physical one or is quite dependent on visual design, a designer may consider high fidelity prototypes.
 With these, it’s possible to carry out tests on attributes that weren’t apparent to the end user at the concept stage, such as texture or weight.
-So you may also find that the feedback you gather at this stage may be rich enough to justify developing more complex and expensive prototypes.
+The feedback gathered at this stage may be rich enough to justify developing more complex and expensive prototypes.
 In addition, creating high-fidelity prototypes will help designers explore production methods, prototyping tools and materials creatively.

 It’s worth noting that at this stage, an idea may yet turn out not to be viable.
-This is OK – you have a chance to go back to the start or pick up one of the other concepts that were developed in the previous stage.
+This is OK – product designers have a chance to go back to the start or pick up one of the other concepts that were developed in the previous stage.

-How many iterations you go through and how fast the cycle turns will depend on a few parameters, like the size of your team, the extent of testing, the kind of testing you do, and how much budget you have available.
+How many iterations designers go through and how fast the cycle turns will depend on a few parameters, like the size of the design team, the extent of testing, the kind of testing, and how much budget is available.

 When the product has reached a viable state, it can be put out into the market.
 This doesn’t mean that research, testing and iteration grinds to a halt, however.
-These processes will continue to run in the background, maintaining the product’s quality and performance over time.
+These processes will continue to run in the background, maintaining the quality and performance of the final product over time.